 What Price are Docker Puppies?

-A Docker puppy generally sells for approximately $1000 USD.
+A Docker puppy generally sells for approximately $1000.
 The price can vary significantly depending on the appearance and size of the animal in question.

 Finding a good breeder is the first step, then you can meet their Dockers and make an informed decision yourself.

-Do not always choose the cheapest breeder available, if they are offering suspiciously lower prices than their competitors then it is possible they are cutting corners in the care of the animals under their care.
+Do not always choose the cheapest breeder available, if they are offering suspiciously lower prices than their competitors then they may be cutting corners in the care of the animals under their care.

 Make an informed decision you can feel good about.

 Where to Find Reputable Docker Breeders?